tyreer/learning-notes/clean_coder.md

 ### Flow zone

 - While developers often say they want to get into __the zone__, can see it really as a "mild meditative state in which certain rational faculties are diminished in favor of a sense of speed."
-- Being in the zone often means moving quickly, which feels god
+- Being in the zone often means moving quickly, which feels good
   - In fact, might just be disabling the capacity to critically evaluate if the solutions you intuitively lands on are the right ones or if alternatives might be better
   - May write code faster, but will need to revisit it more often
 - Big benefit of pair programming is that it's impossible to slip into the zone